devanshi-j/Everything-about-5G/README.md

  NFV: The service provider can rent cloud  servers, So, no need will be there to     buy extra hardware.
 This will increase    sclability.

+ 3. MEC (Mobile edge computing) shifts resources from far to close to people,  using the services.
+So, that reduces latency and increases realibility.

+# what 4G does not offer?
+●It cannot support SDN & NFV, because it cannot use service based architecture, without any hardware.
+● Massive MIMO MMWAVE not supported so cannot be used.